moorepants/dissertation/control.rst

 Motorcycle driving instructors teach their students to steer into the obstacle that they want to go around.

-[Limebeer2006]_ and [Sharp2008]_ duly note that countersteering is used for potentially conflicting ideas.
+[Limebeer2006]_ and [Sharp2008]_ duly note that the term countersteering is used for potentially two conflicting ideas.
 They examine the effects of the right half plane zero of simplified point mass model in much the same way as [Astrom2005]_.
-Sharp and Limebeer develop a steer torque to roll angle transfer function which has a right half plane zero and Astrom develops a *steer angle* to roll angle transfer function that has a right half plane zero.
-The Whipple model on the otherhand does not have a right half plane zero in the "steer" to roll angle transfer function.
+Sharp and Limebeer show that both the steer torque to steer angle and steer torque to lateral deviation have right half plane zeros and Astrom develops a *steer angle* to roll angle transfer function that has a right half plane zero.
+The Whipple model matches the [Limebeer2006]_ interpretation, i.e. that the right half plane zero is the steer torque to steer angle transfer function.

-Here are some potential definitions of countersteer:
+The first and most common definition of countersteer is

-- Steer torque is applied intially in the opposite direction you want to turn.
+- Steer torque is applied in the opposite direction you want to turn which in turn causes the steer angle to initially depart in the opposite direction of the turn, but the steer angle reverses.

+The second definition regards what happens to the steer torque

-- Steer torque reverses sign to maintain steady turn.
+- The applied steer torque may reverse sign to maintain steady turn.
+This is true at high speeds.
-- Steer angle is opposite the direction of the turn.

 The step response at a stable speed shows that for a given roll angle departure the natural stability enforces that steer angle must initially depart in the